Porto & Lisbon | VBT Bicycling Vacations Skip to Main Content

 São Martinho do Porto to Óbidos (Short Option):

-The shorter option to Óbidos follows the ridge parallel to the Atlantic coast south.
-Start with a steep ascent at kilometer 2.8 (1.8 miles), then gradual ascent to the maximum elevation at about 10 kilometers (6 miles).
-An exhilarating descent takes you into the beach town of Foz do Arelho at the mouth of the Óbidos Lagoon.
-You ride through villages and farmland with some undulating terrain up to just over 29 km (18 miles), then turn on a short portion of hard-packed gravel bike path along the shore of the lagoon (3 km, 1.8 miles), which is not accessible by car.
-You then continue pedaling through farmland and charming villages to the hilltop town of Óbidos.
-Take care in the busy and cobbled streets of Óbidos.
+The shorter route to Óbidos follows a ridge that runs parallel to the Atlantic coast.
+Begin with a steep ascent at kilometer 2.8 (1.8 miles), followed by a gradual climb to the highest point around kilometer 10 (6 miles).
+From here, enjoy a thrilling descent into the beach town of Foz do Arelho, located at the mouth of the Óbidos Lagoon.
+Continue riding through farmland and villages over gently rolling terrain until just past kilometer 29 (18 miles), where you turn onto a 3-kilometer (1.8-mile) section of hard-packed gravel bike path along the lagoon—closed to cars and ideal for cycling.
+From there, pedal through peaceful farmland and picturesque villages to the hilltop town of Óbidos.
+Use caution as you approach the town’s narrow, cobbled streets.

 São Martinho do Porto to Óbidos (Long Option):